 The U.S. wireless carrier industry has experienced, and may continue to experience, significant consolidation, such as the 2020 merger between Sprint and T-Mobile.
-Historically, consolidation among MNO's has resulted in the decommissioning of certain existing communications sites, due to overlap of the networks or the consolidation of different technologies.
-For example, the Sprint-Nextel merger led to significant churn as the consolidated company terminated leases of sites on which iDen technology had been located.
+Historically, consolidation among MNO's has resulted in the decommissioning of certain existing communications sites, including due to overlap of the networks or the consolidation of different technologies.
 Internationally, MNO's are increasingly entering into active and passive network sharing agreements or roaming or resale arrangements.
-For example, in 2019 Vodafone announced that it had entered into active and passive network sharing agreements in Italy, Spain and the United Kingdom.
 These agreements could also result in decommissioning of certain existing communications sites due to network overlap or redundancy.

 The Tenant Leases from which we derive most of our revenue can typically be terminated upon a very short notice period, generally 30 to 180 days, regardless of the length of the lease term.
-To the extent that a MNO does not need a redundant communications site, it may terminate the site's lease prior to the end of the lease term or simply refuse to renew the lease.
+To the extent that an MNO does not need a redundant communications site, it may terminate the site's lease prior to the end of the lease term or simply refuse to renew the lease.
 As part of our business strategy, we purchase the revenue stream under a lease from the site owner, typically including any renewal periods, and assumes the risk that such lease is early terminated or not renewed.
-As we do not have recourse to the site owner in the case of such early termination (absent fraud or breach of contractual representations or covenants by such site owner), our ongoing in-place rents and future results may be negatively impacted if a significant number of these leases are terminated or not renewed, materially impairing the value of our real property and contractual interests in such sites.
+As we do not have recourse to the site owner in the case of such early termination (absent fraud or breach of contractual representations or covenants by such site owner), our ongoing inplace rents and future results may be negatively impacted if a significant number of these leases are terminated or not renewed, materially impairing the value of our real property and contractual interests in such sites.